487th Air Expeditionary Wing: World War II

 The 487th Bombardment Group was activated at Bruning Army Air Field, Nebraska on 20 September 1943, with the 836th, 837th and 838th Bombardment Squadrons assigned as its original squadrons.
 The 8th Antisubmarine Squadron, which had helped form the group's cadre, joined the group on 14 October after being redesignated as the 839th Bombardment Squadron.
 The group trained with Consolidated B-24 Liberators until March 1944, when it departed for the European Theater of Operations.
 The ground echelon left Alamogordo Army Air Field, New Mexico on 10 March 1944 for the port of embarkation at Camp Kilmer, New Jersey, sailing on the SS Duchess of Bedford and arrived in Great Britain on 3 April.
 The air echelon departed via the southern ferry route on 23 March.

 The group arrived at RAF Lavenham, its base in England, on 4 April 1944, with the air echelon arriving between 13 and 17 April.
-The 487th entered combat on 7 May 1944, bombing airfields in Normandy in preparation for Operation Overlord, the invasion o Normandy.
-Four days later, its commander, Lieutenant Colonel Beirne Lay, Jr., was shot down, but evaded capture.
+The 487th entered combat on 7 May 1944, bombing airfields in Normandy in preparation for Operation Overlord, the invasion of Normandy.
+Four days later, its commander, Lieutenant Colonel Beirne Lay Jr., was shot down, but evaded capture.
 During the Normandy landings, the group struck coastal defenses, road junctions, bridges and rolling stock.
 It supported British troops near Caen by attacking German troops and artillery redoubts and made similar attacks to support troops assaulting Brest.
 It provided support for Operation Market Garden, the attempt to seize bridgeheads across the Rhine River near Arnhem and Nijmegen in the Netherlands.

 Because of its involvement with tactical operations, the group engaged in only limited strategic operations through August 1944.
 On 19 July 1944, the 487th was taken off combat operations, along with other units of the 92d Combat Bombardment Wing, to convert from the Liberator to the Boeing B-17 Flying Fortress, in a move that would transform the 3d Bombardment Division to an all Flying Fortress organization.
 After completing the transition to the B-17 on 1 August 1944, the unit began to focus on strategic targets until March 1945.
 It attacked oil refineries in Merseburg, Mannheim and Dulmen; factories in Nuremberg, Hanover and Berlin; and marshalling yards in Köln, Münster, Hamm and Neumunster.